-Mettā is a neighborhood restaurant located on the corner of Adephi and Willoughby in historic Fort Greene.
-We serve a seasonal, plant-forward, locally sourced menu cooked over an open wood-burning fire.
-Our menu prominently features natural techniques of preservation to extend the seasons.
+Mettā is a neighborhood restaurant located on the corner of Adelphi and Willoughby in historic Fort Greene.
+We serve a seasonal, plant-forward, locally sourced menu.

 Sustainability is at the center of how we serve food at Mettā.
 As a community based restaurant, we are committed to supporting a healthy future within our food system and observe the following guidelines:

 - We purchase raw ingredients in peak season when everything tastes the best and transportation is the shortest.
 We preserve the majority of this produce through fermentation to be served all year.

 - We are committed to eliminating waste wherever possible.
 We cross utilize ingredients between bar and kitchen through the use of broths, house malt salts, natural fats, and preservation through fermentation.

 - We work with smaller regional farmers who share our commitment to sustainable techniques of land management.
 Our wine partners are natural, biodynamic, low sulfite, and frequently hand harvest.